-If you’re wondering "Do I need a range hood?", you’re not alone.
-Did you know that a range hood is an appliance made specifically to protect your home and family?
+If you’re wondering whether or not you need a range hood, you’re not alone.
+Did you know that a range hood is an appliance made specifically to help your home and family?
 Check out answers to these key questions to better understand if a range hood is the right choice for you.

 What is a range hood?

 A range hood, also known as a vent hood or kitchen hood, is an appliance typically mounted above ranges or cooktops that helps to capture, filter or vent out cooking grease and steam above your cooking surface.
 Range hoods feature an integrated fan and sometimes include lights to help illuminate your cooktop.

 Range hoods are available in different types and sizes to match your cooking appliance and kitchen setup.
 You can find options that vent air outside the home via ducts, or ductless range hood options that filter and recirculate the air back into your kitchen.
 Learn more about range hood types and sizes.
 For example, Whirlpool brand offers canopy hoods, downdraft hoods, and kitchen hood liners and blowers.

 While cooking, the hood draws in moisture, smoke and grease via a fan.
 Hoods with outside ventilation pull that air out of the home through ductwork.
 Recirculating range hoods use a series of filters to scrub the air before returning it to the room.

 Running your kitchen hood fan for several minutes before you start cooking helps create suction so there is no delay in venting.
 Running the fan for several minutes after cooking can also help clear any additional smoke and odor from the air.
 If you opt for a ductless range hood that recirculates air, you’ll need to clean the filter on a regular basis.
 Learn more about cleaning over-the-range microwave filters.